psmits/shape_identification/doc/post_review.md

 - random forest
 - multinomial logistic regression
 - linear discriminate analysis
-- DROPPED unsupervised analysis
+- dropped unsupervised analysis
 - increased number of PCs as predictors
   - partially done as response to reviewers
-- TODO include size as predictor of category
+- include size as predictor of category